-What is a VAT security bond and do I need to give one?
+What is a VAT security bond.jpg

-By issuing VAT security bonds, HM Revenue and Customs reduce their risk of revenue loss from non-payment.
 In certain instances, such as when an insolvent company is bought out of administration by the existing directors, a business may not be able to trade without providing such a bond.

 But other scenarios also result in this payment being necessary, typically when there have been issues with non-payment in the past.
 Security bond notices are sent to company directors at their home addresses, as well as to the company, and as a director you become personally liable for the payment of the sum.